 |25 +||9 hours||216 hours||432 hours||336 hours|

 A/P Faculty earn annual leave as listed below.
-A/P Faculty roll over amounts from year to year is 240 hours regardless of years of service.
+A/P Faculty roll over amounts from year to year is 240 hours with less than five years of service and 280 hours with five years or more of service.
 Payout of unused annual leave upon separation from employment is governed by provisions of the Administrative & Professional Faculty Handbook as approved by the Board of Visitors.

 |Years of Service||Hours Accrued Per Pay Period|